aditus/aditus-wiki/README.md

 Coming soon...

 #### Custom Invitation
-cThis smart invitation template onsist of a permutation of the other various available templates.
+This smart invitation template onsist of a permutation of the other various available templates.
 By allowing the merchant to pick and choose conditional items within the smart invitation, it allows merchant to create targeted marketing opportunities.

 ---